viamrobotics/docs/docs/fleet/locations.md

 ![The Add Organization dropdown in the Viam app displays all organizations the user is a member of.](/fleet/app-usage/add-org-drop-down.png)

-The location's page lists newly added organization, along with the organization identified as the **primary owner**:
+The location's page lists the newly added organization, along with the organization identified as the _primary owner_:

 ![After adding another org, the Viam app lists it under the orgs that share this location list.](/fleet/app-usage/after-add-org.png)

+{{% alert title="Info" color="info" %}}

+Only members of the _primary owner_ organization can share the location.
+If the location has been shared with additional organizations, members of those secondary organizations cannot share the location.

+{{% /alert %}}

 ##### Remove an organization from a shared location